-In 2018, New York will begin phasing in its paid family leave program.
-Like the temporary disability program, it will provide partial wage replacement while employees are off work for covered reasons, paid from a state insurance program that is funded by employee paycheck withholding.
-Unlike the temporary disability program, it will provide not only compensation but also a right to time off work, with reinstatement when an employee's leave is through.
+New York offers partial wage replacement while employees are off work for covered reasons, paid from a state insurance program that is funded by employee paycheck withholding.
+Unlike the temporary disability program, this program provides not only compensation but also a right to time off work, with reinstatement when an employee's leave is through.

-Employees will be eligible for leave if they have worked for at least 26 weeks for the employer.
+Employees are eligible for leave if they have worked for at least 26 weeks for the employer.
 Employees may take leave for these reasons:

-The amount of leave and the amount of pay available will be phased in.
-In the first year of the program (2018), employees can take up to eight weeks off and receive up to half of their usual wages.
-By 2021, employees will be able to take up to 12 weeks off and receive up to 67% of their usual wages.
+The amount of leave and the amount of pay available has increased each year since the law took effect in 2018.
+In 2020, employees can take up to ten weeks off and receive up to 60 percent of their usual wages.
+Starting in 2021 and continuing thereafter, employees will be able to take up to 12 weeks off and receive up to 67% of their usual wages.
 Learn more about New York paid family leave.

 Another federal law, the Unformed Services Employment and Reemployment Rights Act (USERRA) gives eligible employees the right to be reinstated to their jobs after taking up to five years off for service in the U.S. military.
 (Find out all about USERRA in Nolo's article, Taking Military Leave.)
 Employers may not discriminate against employees based on their military service.
 And, employees may be fired only for good cause for a period of up to one year after they return from service, even if they would otherwise work at will.
 (See Employment At Will: What Does It Mean? to learn more.)

 The laws of many states extend similar rights to employees who serve in the state's military, including the right to take time off from work and to be reinstated afterwards.
 In New York, members of the U.S. armed forces or organized militia are entitled to unpaid leave, with reinstatement upon their return, for: